 Deadline Approaching for American Humane's Annual Hero Dog Awards Nominations

-Known as the “Oscars” for canines, last year one of the finalists was from South Carolina
+Known as the “Oscars” for canines, last year one of the finalists was from California

 Washington, D.C., July 18, 2024 (GLOBE NEWSWIRE) -- The deadline is approaching for the American Humane—the country’s first national animal welfare organization—14th annual Hero Dog Awards.
 The nationwide competition searches for and recognizes America’s standout dogs.
 Winners are often ordinary four-legged companions that do extraordinary things—including saving lives on the battlefield, aiding their human best friend with sight or hearing, and overall contributing to the wellbeing of people.